-Socioeconomic status and risk of HIV infection in an urban population in Kenya
+Socioeconomic status and risk of HIV infection in an urban population in Kenya (PDF)

 Hargreaves,James R.; Morison,Linda A.; Chege,Jane; Rutenberg,Naomi; Kahindo,Maina; Weiss,Helen A.; Hayes,Richard; Buve,Anne; Study Group on Heterogeneity of HIV Epidemics in African Cities

 To examine the relationship between socioeconomic status (SES), risk factors for HIV infection and HIV status in an urban population with high prevalence of HIV infection in sub-Saharan Africa.

 Cross-sectional population survey of adults from the city of Kisumu, Kenya, in 1996.
 Around 1000 men and 1000 women aged 15-49 years were interviewed using a structured questionnaire, and most gave a venous blood sample for HIV testing.
 SES was represented by a composite variable of educational status, occupation and household utilities.
 Multiple regression was used to examine whether SES was associated with HIV infection or with risk factors for HIV infection.